 The Symptoms of ADHD and How They Affect Daily Life

 It may be hard to differentiate ADHD symptoms from ordinary child behavior.
 If your child exhibits some ADHD symptoms in certain situations, it is likely normal.
 However, if they show most (or all) of the symptoms often in various situations, your child may have ADHD.
-It is important to consult your doctor if you think your child might have symptoms of ADHD.
+It is important to consult your doctor if you think your child might have ADHD symptoms.

-Here are the symptoms of ADHD and how they affect daily life:
+Here are the ADHD symptoms and how they affect daily life:

 - Inability to pay attention, or inattention